-Three months ended March 31,

-2007 2008 (In millions) í

-Net sales Cost of sales \$ 1.5 3.1 \$.9 3.3

-Gross margin \$ (1.6) \$ (2.4)

-Operating loss \$ (3.0) \$ (4.4)
+TI Three months ended June 30, Six months ended June 30, ed 200 7 2008 } 2 007 1 2008 (In mil lions) Net sales Cost of sales \$ 1.1 3.0 \$.6 3.7 \$ 2.6 6.1 \$ 1.5 7.0 Gross margin \$ (1.9) \$ (3.1) \$ (3.5) \$ (5.5) Operating loss \$ (3.2) \$ (5.5) \$ (6.2) \$ (9.9)

-General - We continue to operate WCS's waste management facility on a relatively limited basis while we navigate the regulatory licensing requirements to receive permits for the disposal of byproduct waste material and for a broad range of low-level and mixed low-level radioactive wastes.
-We have previously filed license applications for such disposal capabilities with the applicable Texas state agencies, and in October 2007 we received notification that the Texas Commission on Environmental Quality ("TCEQ") has prepared a draft license for the disposal of byproduct material at our facility and made the preliminary decision that this license meets all statutory and regulatory requirements.
-The byproduct draft license has been scheduled for a May 21, 2008 TCEQ Commissioners meeting where it will be decided if any of the parties that have requested a public hearing will be granted their request.
-If no parties are granted a hearing, the Commissioners may determine that the byproduct license is approved as a final license at the May 21st meeting.
-If the Commissioners grant a hearing, it will be limited by law to enable a final decision by December 31, 2008.
-We are uncertain as to the length of time it will take for the draft byproduct waste material license to become final and for agencies to complete their reviews and act upon our other license applications.
-We currently believe the applicable state agency will not issue a final decision on our application for byproduct waste material until late 2008, and we do not expect to receive a final decision on our application for low-level and mixed low-level radioactive waste disposal until 2009.
-We do not know if we will be successful in obtaining these licenses.
-While the approvals for these licenses are still in progress, we currently have permits that allow us to treat, store and dispose of a broad range of hazardous and toxic wastes, and to treat and store a broad range of low-level radioactive wastes.
+General - We continue to operate WCS's waste management facility on a relatively limited basis while we fulfill the regulatory licensing requirements to receive permits for the disposal of a broad range of low-level and mixed low-level radioactive wastes.
+We previously filed license applications for such disposal capabilities with the applicable Texas state agencies.
+In May 2008, the Texas Commission on Environmental Quality issued to us a license for the disposal of byproduct material.
+Byproduct material includes uranium or thorium mill tailings as well as equipment, pipe and other materials used to handle and process the mill tailings.
+We expect to begin construction of the byproduct facility infrastructure at our site in Andrews County, Texas in the third quarter of 2008.
+We currently believe the agency will complete its review and issue a draft low-level and mixed low-level radioactive waste disposal license in the near future.
+We currently do not expect to receive a final disposal license before the fourth quarter of 2008, although the timing of issuance of any such license is uncertain.
+While the approval for this disposal license is still in progress, we currently have permits that allow us to treat, store and dispose of a broad range of hazardous and toxic wastes and byproducts, and to treat and store a broad range of low-level and mixed low-level radioactive wastes.

-Net Sales and Operating Loss - Our Waste Management Segment's sales decreased during the first quarter 2008 compared to 2007, and our Waste Management operating loss increased, due to lower utilization of our waste management services, primarily due to the completion in 2007 of a few projects that have not yet been replaced with new business in 2008.
+Net Sales and Operating Loss - Our Waste Management Segment's sales decreased during the second quarter and first six months of 2008 compared to 2007, and our Waste Management operating loss increased, due to lower utilization of our waste management services, primarily due to the completion in 2007 of a few projects that have not yet been replaced with new business in 2008.
 We continue to seek to increase our Waste Management Segment's sales volumes from waste streams permitted under our current licenses.

-Outlook - We are also exploring opportunities to obtain certain types of new business (including disposal and storage of certain types of waste) that, if obtained, could help to increase our Waste Management Segment's sales, and decrease our Waste Management Segment's operating loss, in 2008.
+Outlook - We are also exploring opportunities to obtain certain types of new business (including disposal and storage of certain types of waste) that, if obtained, could help to increase our Waste Management Segment's sales, and decrease our Waste Management's operating loss, in 2008.
 Our ability to increase our Waste Management Segment's sales volumes through these waste streams, together with improved operating efficiencies through further cost reductions and increased capacity utilization, are important factors in improving our Waste Management operating results and cash flows.
 Until we are able to increase our Waste Management Segment's sales volumes, we expect we will continue to generally report operating losses in our Waste Management Segment.
 While achieving increased sales volumes could result in operating profits, we currently do not believe we will report any significant levels of Waste Management operating profit until we have obtained the licenses discussed above.